HawkEyes-OSINT/PersonalDataImporter/README.md

 Happy data importing with Personal Data Importer!

 Note: Make sure you have a backup of your data before performing any database operations.

+## Fix Slow Querying
+If you have a large database, it may cause queries to be slow.
+To fix this, you can index the tables to speed of the process.
+To do this, enter your database and run:

+    CREATE INDEX <index_name> ON <table_name> (column1, column2, ...)

+## What is Indexing?
+In SQLite, indexing is a mechanism used to improve the performance of database queries by creating a separate data structure that allows for faster data retrieval.
+It is especially beneficial when dealing with large datasets, as it reduces the need for a full table scan when searching for specific records.
+By using indexes, SQLite can locate the data more efficiently and speed up query execution.